Skip to Content

 Breast Cancer Awareness Month provides an important reminder for senior women to take charge of their health.
 As the risk of breast cancer increases with age, the power of early detection becomes more important.
 The advances in screening options today provide a major advantage in catching cancer early when it’s most treatable.

 Compassionate care is essential for those already undergoing treatment.
-LifeWorx offers comprehensive in-home care services that can provide a comforting option, allowing women to receive the support they need in the familiarity of their homes.
-From helping with daily tasks to providing emotional support, our caregivers can significantly enhance a woman’s quality of life throughout her journey.
+LifeWorx offers in-home care services that allow women to receive the support they need in their homes.
+From helping with daily tasks to providing emotional support, our caregivers can help women throughout their journey.